Linear model reduction using spectral proper orthogonal decomposition: Examples

 In Figure~\ref{fig:cpu-v_modes_2ds}, we show the CPU time as a function of the number of modes retained.
 All values are reported as a fraction of the FOM time of $3543$ seconds in total for the $173$ runs.
-The SPOD Petrov-Galerkin CPU time scales linearly with the number of modes retained, but here, there are too few modes to see this scaling.
-Nonetheless, the SPOD Petrov-Galerkin method is substantially faster than the two benchmarks and runs in roughly two thousandths of the FOM time.
+The SSOP CPU time scales linearly with the number of modes retained, but here, there are too few modes to see this scaling.
+Nonetheless, the SSOP method is substantially faster than the two benchmarks and runs in roughly two thousandths of the FOM time.
 This time includes the time to take the Fourier transform of the forcing and the inverse Fourier transform of the response.
-The times for the white forcing cases and Gaussian forcings are comparable for the SPOD Petrov-Galerkin method, but the FOM takes substantially longer with the white forcing. \\
+The times for the white forcing cases and Gaussian forcings are comparable for the SSOP method, but the FOM takes substantially longer with the white forcing. \\